ChandrakantPal/cbh-task/Refactoring.md

 // do something
 ```

+### Unit test

-for the unit test the setup env varible and the test check if the return value is same as value stored in the env variable
+For the unit test the setup env varible and the test check if the return value is same as value stored in the env variable
+`jest.config.js` and `setJestTestVariable.js` is used for setting env variables for the test